victor-pena/victor/_posts/2024-01-16-green-spaces-politics.md

 This approach addresses the spatial and temporal trajectories of housing development in Lima's peripheral areas, considering the dynamics of urbanization from the bottom-up.

 However, the last suggestion on raising awareness about the benefits of urban green spaces and promoting sustainable maintenance practices is problematic; it can be seen in the context of Foucault's concept of governmentality[^5].
-In this way, promoting green spaces is guiding public behavior in the name of concepts like environmental sustainability and community well-being.
+In this way, promoting green spaces is guiding public behavior in the name of discourses like environmental sustainability and community well-being.
 This form of power often operates through subtler means such as shaping norms, influencing choices, and setting agendas.
 By guiding behavior, especially in a way that aligns with certain policies or "societal goals", authorities or corporations can subtly steer the actions and attitudes of individuals and communities.
 This guidance can be seen as a form of 'soft power' that operates through persuasion, education, and the creation of incentives, overall related to the above mentioned form of housing supply.

 ### Referencias